Cancer Data Science Pulse

 A Quick Start Guide to Cancer Data Science for Clinical Oncology

 Whether you are in the data science field, interested in developing computational solutions for clinical oncology, or a clinical researcher, we’ve curated a list of data sets, tools, and learning resources to showcase how these disciplines can and are working together to empower cancer research.
 Cancer data science can drive clinical oncology forward.
-For example, computer models can be developed to serve as a cancer patient’s digital twin to capture real-time dynamics to create predictive models and, one day, guide treatment decisions.
+For example, researchers develop computer models to serve as a cancer patient’s digital twin to capture real-time dynamics to create predictive models and, one day, guide treatment decisions.
 Also, national sequencing efforts could equip clinicians with the knowledge of how a patient’s genome impacts their response to medications.

 Explore Clinical and Biological Data Online

-• Demographics
+• demographics,

-• Diagnoses
+• diagnoses,

 You can explore high-level trends in these data sets directly from the online portals or analyze the data with the library of robust computational tools provided through NCI’s Cloud Resources.

-Cancer Site Genomic Data Commons
+Genomic Data Commons*

 (Genomic and clinical data)